cnti-testcatalog/testsuite/RATIONALE.md

 #### *Check if Tiller is being used on the plaform*: [Tiller images](docs/LIST_OF_TESTS.md#tiller-images)
 > *Tiller, found in Helm v2, has known security challenges.
 It requires administrative privileges and acts as a shared resource accessible to any authenticated user.
 Tiller can lead to privilege escalation as restricted users can impact other users.
 It is recommend to use Helm v3+ which does not contain Tiller for these reasons

+#### *Check if secrets are encrypted on the plaform*: [Kubescape secret/etcd](docs/LIST_OF_TESTS.md#kubescape-secret-etcd)
+> *Secret encryption is not enabled by default in kubernetes environment.
+As secrets contains sensitive information, it is recommended to encrypt these values.
+For encrypting secret in etcd, we are using encryption in rest, this will cause, that there will not be secret key value in plain text format anymore in etcd.